Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/4_api-reference/subscription_endpoints/06_payment_management.md

 - `planId`: Can be automatically determined from the subscription if not provided
 - `amount`: Can be automatically determined from the plan or package if not provided
 - `paymentProvider`: Optional for subscription renewals, required for other payment types
-- `externalPaymentId`: Optional for subscription renewals, required for other payment types
+- `stripePaymentIntentId`: Optional for subscription renewals, required for other payment types
 - `billing_period_start`: Can be automatically calculated based on subscription dates
 - `billing_period_end`: Can be automatically calculated based on subscription dates